Shubhamm-02/Type-Ahead/README.md

 | Ring points (3 nodes × 150) | 450, evenly distributed |

-*(Hit rate is high here because the benchmark hammers a small set of hot prefixes — which is exactly the real-world traffic pattern caches are built for.)*
+*(Hit rate is high here because the benchmark hammers a small set of hot prefixes, which is exactly the real-world traffic pattern caches are built for.)*

 ---